 Let’s go through a checklist of the causes of echo and feedback, starting with the most likely ones first.

-When someone complains of an echo, most likely the problem isn’t them — it’s the other person.
+When someone complains that they can hear an echo, most likely the problem isn’t with their equipment — it’s the other person’s.

 It may sound obvious, but this is one of the first ones to check.
 Of all our requests for technical support, this comes up a suprising amount.